arijeet2006/Spam-Message-Classifier/README.md

 | **Multinomial Naive Bayes (`MultinomialNB`)** | 96.42% | 83.44% | **Sub-optimal:** Prone to high False-Positive rates. |
 | **Gaussian Naive Bayes (`GaussianNB`)** | 88.00% | 53.15% | **Failed Standard:** Struggles with sparse matrix arrays. |

-### 🔍 Why Bernoulli Naive Bayes Outperforms the Rest
+### 🔍 Operational Logic for Bernoulli Selection
 While standard text mining engines default to Multinomial tracking, the `BernoulliNB` architecture thrives here.
-Because SMS structures are incredibly brief, tracking **word occurrences** (presence vs. absence represented by boolean flags) maps far more cleanly to spam indicators than **word frequency counts**.
+Because SMS structures are brief, tracking whether key risk indicators exist or do not exist proves mathematically sounder than calculating arbitrary frequency distributions.

 Most importantly, it maximizes **Precision**.
-In production email/SMS filters, marking a critical, real-time personal message as spam (a False Positive) causes immediate system friction.
-Our Bernoulli selection ensures that when a message is tagged as **🚨 SPAM**, the accuracy metric is almost definitive.
+In production filters, marking a critical personal message as spam (a False Positive) causes major system friction.
+Our Bernoulli selection ensures that when a message is tagged as **🚨 SPAM**, the indicator is definitive.

 ---